Home | Contact Us | Site Map | Shopping Cart

 $3,250,000

-Los Angeles Zoo is proposing construction of approximately three acres of habitat at a cost of over $35,000,000.
 Most zoo budgets for construction of elephant enclosures exceed $10,000,000.

 BEARS:

-• Habitat construction—one acre fenced-- approximately $100,000
+• Habitat construction—one acre fenced, approximately $200,000

-• Den and smaller holding area -- approximately $50,000
+• Den and smaller holding area, approximately $50,000

 • Pool—approximately $50,000

-• Veterinary care—approximately $5,000 annually
+• Veterinary care—approximately $5,000+ annually

 LARGE FELINES:

-• Food and general care for one healthy feline—approximately $18,000 annually
+• Food and general care for one healthy feline—approximately $20,000 annually

-• Habitat construction—one acre fenced—approximately $150,000
+• Habitat construction—one acre fenced—approximately $200,000

 • Den and smaller holding area—approximately $75,000